LME Zinc: Price discovery

-LME Zinc futures contract prices serve as a platform for Zinc price discovery because futures markets are more publicly visible and more accessible, due to lower transaction costs, for a larger number of buyers and sellers than the cash market.
-A larger number of buyers and sellers in the futures market allows those market participants to incorporate more demand and supply information into the futures price compared with the cash price.
-Empirical tests have shown that LME Zinc spot and futures markets are closely linked, although sometimes the spot market serves as a source of price discovery for the LME Zinc futures market rather than the reverse.
+LME Zinc futures contract prices serve as a platform for zinc price discovery.
+Futures markets are seen as more publicly visible and accessible, due to lower transaction costs, for a greater number of buyers and sellers than the cash market.
+More buyers and sellers in the futures market can allow market participants to incorporate further demand and supply information into futures price compared with the cash price.
+Empirical tests have shown that LME Zinc spot and futures markets are closely linked, although the spot market sometimes serves as a source of price discovery for the LME Zinc futures market rather than the reverse.

 As a financial asset

 LME Zinc futures prices are also a part of both the Bloomberg Commodity Index and the S&P GSCI commodity index, which are benchmark indices widely followed in financial markets by traders and institutional investors.
-Its weighting in these commodity indices give LME Zinc prices non-trivial influence on returns of investment funds and portfolios.
+Its weighting in these commodity indices gives LME Zinc prices non-trivial influence on returns of investment funds and portfolios.

 Related derivatives

-LME also offers other derivatives related to primary Zinc.
-Options, TAPOs, Monthly Average Futures, and LME-minis.
+LME also offers other derivatives related to primary zinc, including options, TAPOs, Monthly Average Futures, and LME-minis.

 Zinc contracts are also available for trading on the Chicago Mercantile Exchange (CME).
-The CME Zinc futures contract is for 25 metric tons of primary Zinc and prices are quoted in US dollars per ton; 12 consecutive monthly CME Zinc contracts are available for trading.
+The CME Zinc futures contract is for 25 metric tons of primary zinc, and prices are quoted in US dollars per ton; 12 consecutive monthly CME Zinc contracts are available for trading.

 Financial market conventions and empirical studies have grouped Nickel futures contracts with other base metals futures contracts together as an asset class or a sub-asset class.
-The Base Metals grouping usually includes futures contracts on Aluminium (sometimes including Aluminium Alloy contracts), Copper, Lead, Nickel, Tin, and Zinc.
+The Base Metals grouping usually includes futures contracts on aluminum (sometimes including aluminum Alloy contracts), copper, lead, nickel, tin, and zinc.
 These are also sometimes called Industrial Metals, Non-ferrous Metals, and Non-precious Metals.
 All of the metals in this group have associated LME contracts available for trading.